 You need to go waller in whatever your dog did.
 That'll learn 'em.

-other spellings: wallow, wallerin’, and wallerin’ around
+variations: wallow, wallerin’, wallerin’ around

 ★ Though related to "wallow," the hillbilly form "waller" is rougher and more playful.
 It’s the go-to word for hogs, kids, pets, and anybody makin’ a mess of themselves - or stewin’ in a mood. ★

-Origin
+Origin and Etymology

 From Old English *wealwian* ("to roll about"), which became "wallow."
 Appalachian and Southern speech shifted the form to "waller," a variant that stuck in rural talk.

-Notes
+Usage Notes

 Still widely heard in Appalachian and Southern families.
 Used for hogs in the mud, folks who are lazin’ or sulkin’, and kids or pets climbin’ all over somebody.
 Often said by itself: "He’s wallerin’," with no need to name what in.